rangari-rani/academic-projects-mca/sorting-algorithm-visualizer/README.md

 # 🔢 Sorting Algorithm Visualizer – React

-An interactive visualizer of popular sorting algorithms built using **React** during my **MCA phase (2022)**.
+An interactive visualizer of popular sorting algorithms built using **React**.
 It helps understand how each algorithm works step-by-step by animating array comparisons and swaps in real-time.

 ---